Prenatal Care in Key West, FL

 If you are seeking assistance during the first trimester of your pregnancy, choose Dr. George Peterson.
 He can guide you through the initial ultrasounds, labs and other tests before your appointment with your obstetrician.
 Call us at (305) 293-9555 to schedule your first visit.

 Prenatal care is the monitoring of mother and baby during pregnancy.
 It begins in early pregnancy and continues throughout all three trimesters until after delivery.

 If you’re pregnant, seeing a doctor regularly for prenatal care is essential.
 Prenatal visits and testing help to ensure that your pregnancy is progressing normally.
 If issues arise, prenatal care provides prompt treatment and early intervention, dramatically improving our ability to help.
 Think of your prenatal visits as preventative care that aims to help you have a safe and healthy pregnancy.

-What Happens During a Prenatal Visit in Key West, FL?
+What Happens During Prenatal Visits?

 Prenatal visits also help to build the relationship between you and your provider.
 Your obstetrician will be with you during the powerful experience of labor and delivery.
 Building a relationship now can bring comfort on delivery day.

 - Monitor weight gain and check blood pressure

 - Measure the abdomen to determine your baby’s growth

 - Check-in on your baby with ultrasound or heartrate monitoring